tustin2121/James_Somerton_Transcripts/_videos/TUmTTb6uX0M.md

 <compare>
 <james {% include timecode %}>

-[The eyestrain-inducing lighting and visuals from Part One return and continue until the credits roll.]
+<u>[The eyestrain-inducing lighting and visuals from Part One return and continue until the credits roll.]</u>

 It’s easy to mistake Wanda’s appeal to queer folks as being a matter of camp.
 Or diva worship.
 That we flock to her the way we flock to Madonna or Beyonce.
 She’s got the outfits, she’s got the poses, the powers, the gay kids.
 And there is a camp of gay men who will condone any villianous behaviour from such a woman because she’s fierce.
 But I’m bothered by that just as much as the ones who demonize complex characters like her.